r3dact3d/r3dact3d.github.io/_posts/2024-11-17-40-year-radio-space.md

 This was an incredibly rewarding experience.
 Capturing SSTV images from space using a modest setup highlighted the power of amateur radio and the joy of experimentation.

 For my next steps, I plan to:
-- Enhance my portable setup with a lightweight tripod for better antenna aiming.
+- Enhance my portable setup with a lightweight tripod for better antenna aiming, and for use with working Satellites using other modes.
-- Experiment with different SSTV decoding software to improve quality.
+- Experiment with different SSTV decoding software and hardware to improve quality and attempt to transmit SSTV.

-**73 de [Your Call Sign]**
+**73 de W5AWW**

 ---